-OVAL offers the OVAL Definitions Model to provide the structures for encoding the expected state or values for the collected data.
+OVAL offers the OVAL Definitions Model to provide the structures for encoding the expected state or values for evaluating collected data.
 The OVAL Language does not currently provide a way to specify the expected characteristics of the data, but the OVAL Definitions Model could be augmented to include this type of information.
 Alternatively, the concept could be added elsewhere and re-used as appropriate.
-Allowing for characteristics information will be important to allow evaluation to do things like only query data if it's been collected within the past x days or only query data that is collected by a credentialed scan.
+Allowing for the description of characteristics information will be important to allow evaluation to do things like only use data if it's been collected within the past x days or only query data that is collected by a credentialed collector.

-Again, as Collection and Evaluation are intertwined currently in OVAL Language, some work will be required to de-couple them for use with the Evaluation Guidance component.
+Again, as Collection and Evaluation are intertwined currently in the OVAL Language, some work will be required to de-couple them for use with the Evaluation Guidance component.